ibm-mas/mcpi/docs/maximo-cpi/running-maximo-cpi.md

-# Running Maximo-CPI
+## Running Maximo-CPI

 Maximo-CPI can be run in either **Docker** or **an OpenShift cluster**.

-## Run in Docker
+### Run in Docker

 - Download the docker container: `docker pull quay.io/ibmmas/mcpi:latest`
-- Run the docker container: `docker run -dit -p 8888:8888 --name mcpi quay.io/ibmmas/mcpi:latest`
+- Run the docker container: `docker run -dit -p 8888:8888 -p 10514:10514 --name mcpi quay.io/ibmmas/mcpi:latest`

-## Run in OpenShift
+### Run in OpenShift

 **Note**: The [mcpi-deployment-full.yaml](../download/deployment/mcpi-deployment-full.yaml) file grants full access to the local cluster, allowing it to access local resources without requiring credentials.
 In contrast, [mcpi-deployment.yaml](../download/deployment/mcpi-deployment.yaml) has restricted access and requires OpenShift authentication each time it interacts with the local cluster.